New project: A Class catamaran (2004 German Flyer / AUS849 / Saarberg)

 5 Altona Street

 The easiest way to distinguish the German Flyers to the Auscat Flyers is in the beam connections.
-The front beam in the Auscat sits on top of the hull (aluminium) while the German one sits more flush (carbon).
+The front beam in the Auscat sits on top of the hull (aluminium) while the German one sits more flush (bonded carbon).

 aclass002.pdf – Harken – A Class – 2015 Cascade mainsheet system